varigondavamsi/Nodemcu-firebase-connection/README.md

 # Node-mcu--firebase-connection-
 The updated method to connect node mcu with firebase which acts as a real time database for all your projects.
-In this code i have used the library created by mobizt link for the library https://github.com/mobizt/Firebase-ESP8266 you can send data from any sensor by definiing the output at the firbase set line
+In this code i have used the library created by K. Suwatchai (Mobizt) link for the library Github: https://github.com/mobizt you can send data from any sensor by definiing the output at the firbase set line